purescript/documentation/guides/The-Partial-type-class.md

 main = logShow (unsafePartial (fromJust (Just 3)))
 ```

-Or, even better than `unsafePartial` is `unsafePartialBecause`, which allows
+Or, even more informative than `unsafePartial` is `unsafePartialBecause`, which allows
-us to encode *why* we are confidently using this unsafe function.
+us to encode *why* we are confidently using this partial function.

 ``` purescript
 main :: forall eff.
 Eff (console :: CONSOLE | eff) Unit main = logShow (unsafePartialBecause "Is hardcoded to be Just." (fromJust (Just 3)))
 ```

+Note that `unsafePartial` can be inlined by the compiler, so it should
+be preferred in performance-sensitive code.

 ## Where should I put unsafePartial?